 What's that thing?

-- A central line, which involves a small tube being connected to a big vein near your heart (don’t worry – you’ll have an anaesthetic while it’s done) and then run under your skin so it comes out near your breastbone.
+- A Hickman line, which involves a small tube being connected to a big vein near your heart (don’t worry – you’ll have an anaesthetic while it’s done) and then run under your skin so it comes out near your breastbone.
 Smaller tubes, which hang outside your body, are connected to the tube, and all fluids are given to you or taken via these tubes.
 It might sound a bit scary, but it’s actually a really clever piece of equipment – and a better option than having a lot of different injections.

 - A Port/Port-a-cath, which is similar to a central line but completely under your skin.
-Using a general anaesthetic, a tube is attached to a vein near your heart and connected to a small box, which is implanted under your skin (you’ll be able to feel a small bump where the box is).
+Using a local or a general anaesthetic, a tube is attached to a vein near your heart and connected to a small box, which is implanted under your skin (you’ll be able to feel a small bump where the box is).
 A special needle is then used to push or pull fluids into that box.
 Initially you can numb the skin above the box using anaesthetic cream before an injection, but it soon gets very tough, so you won’t feel very much.